MONY Group PLC Announces Share Repurchase and Cancellation - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-MONY Group PLC, a company involved in financial transactions, announced the repurchase of 75,615 of its ordinary shares on the London Stock Exchange and Multilateral Trading Facilities from Morgan Stanley & Co.
-International Plc.
-The shares were bought at a volume-weighted average price of 198.3700 pence per share, with the highest price paid being 199.0000 pence and the lowest 197.5000 pence.
-MONY intends to cancel the purchased shares, which could potentially impact the company’s share value and market positioning.
+MONY Group PLC, a company involved in financial transactions, has announced the repurchase of 68,219 of its ordinary shares from Morgan Stanley & Co.
+International Plc on the London Stock Exchange.
+The shares were bought at prices ranging from 218.2000 to 220.2000 pence per share, with a volume-weighted average price of 219.6300 pence.
+The company plans to cancel these shares, which could impact its share capital and potentially influence shareholder value.

 Spark’s Take on GB:MONY Stock